Haleakalā: Volcanic hazard

-On the island of Hawaii, lava-flow hazards are rated on a scale of one through nine with one being the zone of highest hazard and nine being the zone of lowest hazard.
+On the island of Hawaiʻi, lava-flow hazards are rated on a scale of one through nine with one being the zone of highest hazard and nine being the zone of lowest hazard.
 For example, the summits and rift zones of Kilauea and Mauna Loa volcanoes are rated Hazard Zone 1.

-Using this same scale, preliminary estimates of lava-flow hazard zones on Maui made in 1983 by the U.S. Geological Survey rated the summit and southwest rift zone of Haleakala as Hazard Zone 3.
+Using this same scale, preliminary estimates of lava-flow hazard zones on Maui made in 1983 by the U.S. Geological Survey rated the summit and southwest rift zone of Haleakalā as Hazard Zone 3.
 The steep, downslope areas of the Kanaio and Kahikinui ahupuaʻa and the area north of Hana are rated as Hazard Zone 4.
-Other areas of Haleakala are rated comparable to the lava-flow hazards of Mauna Kea and Kohala (Hazard Zones 7 through 9).
+Other areas of Haleakalā are rated comparable to the lava-flow hazards of Mauna Kea and Kohala (Hazard Zones 7 through 9).

-These high hazard estimates for Haleakala are based on the frequency of its eruptions.
-Haleakala has erupted three times in approximately the last 900 years.
+These high hazard estimates for Haleakalā are based on the frequency of its eruptions.
+Haleakalā has erupted three times in approximately the last 900 years.
 By way of comparison, both Mauna Loa and Kilauea have erupted more than a dozen times each in the last 90 years.
-Hualalai has an eruption rate comparable to Haleakala.
+Hualalai has an eruption rate comparable to Haleakalā.
 All of Hualalai is rated as Hazard Zone 4.
 However, the frequency of eruption of a volcano is only one of the criteria on which hazards are based.
 The other important criterion is the lava flow coverage rate.
-Using the preliminary dates for Haleakala flows, only 8.7 mi2 of lava flows have been emplaced in the last 900 years.
+Using the preliminary dates for Haleakalā flows, only 8.7 mi2 of lava flows have been emplaced in the last 900 years.
 In comparison, approximately 43 mi2 of Hualalai are covered with flows 900 years old or younger and approximately 104 mi2 on Kilauea and 85 mi2 on Mauna Loa are covered by lavas less than 200 years old.
-Thus, Haleakala is a distant fourth in coverage rates.
+Thus, Haleakalā is a distant fourth in coverage rates.